 - Assess the candidate’s commitment and aptitude as a future teacher and leader.

 - Consider the applicant’s interest in serving rural and underserved populations.

 The MHPE program admissions personnel, under the direction of the Program Director, will consider the academic background, achievements, standardized test scores, current work and career goals of each applicant.
 In addition to academic performance, the MHPE program admissions personnel places emphasis on the ethical treatment of all humanity, the demonstration of personal merit, compassion, community involvement, communication skills, teamwork, leadership, professionalism, integrity, dedication to professional goals, and the promotion of diversity.

 Welcome!
 We appreciate your interest in the Master of Health Professions Education (MHPE) degree program, and we look forward to getting to know you.

 You may apply to the MHPE degree program with the goal of pursuing coursework leading to a master’s degree (degree program) or you may choose to take a limited number of courses for personal or professional enrichment (non-degree).

 To initiate the application process, please review the information below.

-The degree application is currently open to candidates for the entering class of January 2021.Apply to degree program
+The degree application for the entering class of August 2021 will open in January.

 Individuals with academic or professional reasons for pursuing graduate-level study without entering a degree program (non-degree) may apply for special student status and engage in coursework for academic credit.More about non-degree coursework